← The Traction Canvas · BOX #1 PROBLEMS · Box #2 Bifurcation →

-to become your customer now, NOT later.
+Find a problem big enough that people want to become your customers now, NOT later.

 Problem Bingo